networkbiolab/microbia_interaction/README.md

 - kmeans: code employed to divide dataset into folds for the cross-validation and generation of training files

 - ML_models: code employed to train and test all machine learning models employed

-  -models: trained models for each algorithm
+- ML_models/models: trained models for each algorithm

 - data: datafiles employed to carry out the research described in the article